Discover more from The Project Management Blueprint

 The Initiation Phase Steps:

-The Initiation Phase of a project is when we gather information from our primary stakeholders and determine what the project is fundamentally about.
+The Initiation Phase of a project is when we define what the project is about.
 We cannot create any meaningful plans unless we establish what the primary goals of the project are, and how we intend to accomplish those objectives.
-The Initiation phase comprises three primary steps that are informally known as the “3 D’s” of a project: Define, Decide, and Document.
+The Initiation phase comprises two primary steps:

 The Planning Phase Steps: